lingxide/Seafile2AWS/README.md

 use `crontab -e` and add `0 2 * * * /path/seafile2aws.sh` to create a cron job run this backup in 2AM everyday.

-BE WEARE OF TIMEZONE SETTING.
+BE AWARE OF TIMEZONE SETTING.

 ## License